 Sister Rosetta was the first guitar heroine of rock & roll.

-Her heartfelt gospel folksiness gave way to her roaring mastery of her trusty Gibson SG, which she wielded on a level that rivaled the best of her male contemporaries.
+Her heartfelt gospel folksiness gave way to her roaring mastery of her trusty Gibson Les Paul Custom, which she wielded on a level that rivaled the best of her male contemporaries.

 "That's All"Brittany Howard performs Sister Rosetta Tharpe's "That's All" at the 2018 Rock & Roll Hall of Fame Induction Ceremony